mateus007/repositor/README.md

 Repositor Dependency Manager
 =========

-Repositor is a tool to manage dependencies from multiple git repositories on your development workflow in projects.
+Repositor is a tool to manage dependencies from multiple git repositories on your projects.

 ## Why?

-We develop a lot of small projects and with this, became a pain manage dependencies on large projects that use this small projects.
+We develop a lot of small projects and with this, became a pain manage dependencies on large projects that use some small projects.

 Repositor try to achieve a best workflow for development using multiple repositories with no other libraries dependence like `bower` or `composer`.
 It is inspired by `modman` and `modgit`.
 It's for all development cases, in all programming languages with complete flexibility.

-With Repositor, you can configure which repositories your project depends and more specifically, what files and folders from this repository should be used in your project.
+With Repositor, you can configure which repositories your project depends and more specifically, what files and folders from this repository should be used in your project - and whatever the location where they should be.
 Repositor will keep a copy of the repositories in your project (outside the main git) and distribute only the necessary files in your project so that it can be updated more easily.

+The most notable difference between `repositor` and other package managers is that with the `repositor`, you make your way around.
+It is you who defines which files and folders will be used in your project and where they should be inserted.
+Repositor fits your design, not the opposite.

 ## Installation